 Due to high pollutants and allergens, the number of eczema victims is on the rise.
 If you can’t seem to rid the pain, it is time to turn to a natural source of healing such as shea butter for eczema symptoms.

 It is easy to say that eczema is frustrating.
 It is painful, itchy, embarrassing, and persistent.
 What’s even worse is that most skin care products tend to dry out your skin and make the symptoms worse.

-Thankfully, there are incredible healing benefits in using shea butter for eczema, it helps to moisturize and nourish the skin to the cellular level while soothing the painful symptoms associated with eczema.
+Thankfully, there are incredible healing benefits in using shea butter for eczema.
+It helps to moisturize and nourish the skin to the cellular level, while also soothing the painful symptoms associated with eczema.

 But how does shea butter help eczema, and where can you find good quality shea butter?
 Keep on reading to discover why shea butter is your new best friend and eczema’s new worst enemy.

 The Down Low on Eczema Signs & Symptoms

 Eczema is a group of skin conditions with certain characteristics such as redness, inflamed, extremely dry and itchy.
 The word eczema comes from the ancient Greek word that meant “to boil over” which accurately matches the painful symptoms associated with the condition.

 No one knows the exact causes of eczema, which can make it hard to treat.
 However, we do know that it can be caused by genetics and environmental triggers, so limiting yourself around those triggers will be helpful.